mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api/index.md

 navigationTitle: Exposing the Kubernetes API
 title: Exposing the Kubernetes API
 menuWeight: 70
-excerpt:
+excerpt: Setting up HAProxy to expose the Kubernetes API
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->

 # Using HAProxy

-DC/OS Kubernetes doesn't automatically expose the Kubernetes API for a given Kubernetes cluster outside of the DC/OS cluster.
+DC/OS Kubernetes does not automatically expose the Kubernetes API for a given Kubernetes cluster outside of the DC/OS cluster.
-Hence, in order to access the Kubernetes API for one or more Kubernetes clusters from outside the DC/OS cluster, you can setup a proxy that can reach the DC/OS VIP(s) exposing the Kubernetes API instance(s) inside the DC/OS cluster.
+Hence, in order to access the Kubernetes API for one or more Kubernetes clusters from outside the DC/OS cluster, you can set up a proxy that can reach the DC/OS VIP(s) exposing the Kubernetes API instance(s) inside the DC/OS cluster.
 This VIP is `apiserver.<SERVICE_NAME>.l4lb.thisdcos.directory:6443`, where `<SERVICE_NAME>` is the service name you have provided when creating the Kubernetes cluster.
 By default the `<SERVICE_NAME>` is `kubernetes-cluster`, so, by default, the VIP is `apiserver.kubernetes-cluster.l4lb.thisdcos.directory:6443`.

-<p class="message--warning"><strong>WARNING: </strong>If the Kubernetes cluster is installed under a group (e.g. <tt>dev/kubernetes01</tt>) then you must remove any slashes from <tt>&lt;SERVICE_NAME&gt;</tt> (e.g. <tt>apiserver.devkubernetes01.l4lb.thisdcos.directory:6443</tt>).
+<p class="message--warning"><strong>WARNING: </strong>If the Kubernetes cluster is installed under a group (for example,  <tt>dev/kubernetes01</tt>) then you must remove any slashes from <tt>&lt;SERVICE_NAME&gt;</tt> (for example, <tt>apiserver.devkubernetes01.l4lb.thisdcos.directory:6443</tt>).
 </p>

 In the next sections we present two examples you can follow in order to expose the Kubernetes API for a given Kubernetes cluster to outside the DC/OS cluster.
-The first example provides a way for quickly trying out DC/OS Kubernetes without being concerned about establishing trust.
+- [The first example](#example-1) provides a way for quickly trying out DC/OS Kubernetes without being concerned about establishing trust.
 This example also only covers exposing a single Kubernetes API.
-The second example is an extension of the first that builds a fully-secured setup exposing multiple instances of the Kubernetes API for multiple Kubernetes clusters.
+- [The second example](#example-2) is an extension of the first that builds a fully-secured setup exposing multiple instances of the Kubernetes API for multiple Kubernetes clusters.

 Alternately, if you are running Marathon-LB and/or Edge-LB in your DC/OS cluster, you may wish to expose the Kubernetes API for a given Kubernetes cluster via one of those.
 Details on how to do this are documented [here](../exposing-the-kubernetes-api-marathonlb-edgelb).

-In order for you to follow the examples successfully, your DC/OS cluster **MUST** have at least one [public agent](/1.12/overview/architecture/node-types/#public-agent-nodes) (i.e. an agent that is on a network that allows ingress from outside the cluster).
+In order for you to follow the examples successfully, your DC/OS cluster **MUST** have at least one [public agent](/1.12/overview/architecture/node-types/#public-agent-nodes) (that is, an agent that is on a network that allows ingress from outside the cluster).
 In the examples, `<ip-of-public-agent>` is the IP address you use to reach said public DC/OS agent.
 You  **MUST** also have SSH access to this DC/OS public agent.
 Having followed these examples, you will end up with a setup similar to the following:

 ![Exposing the Kubernetes API using HAProxy](/services/kubernetes/2.0.0-1.12.1/img/haproxy.png "Exposing the Kubernetes API using HAProxy")

+Figure 1.
+Exposing the Kubernetes API using HAProxy

 <a name="example-1"></a>